skutnii/for-healios/README.md

 (https://github.com/skutnii/easyasync) to deal with asynchronous downloads.
 This small library is battle tested.

-For the UI, I used a mix of SwiftUI and UIKit, in particular, UINavigationController was used for navigation: this is because using NavigationView/NavigationLink for master/detail interface tends to result in eager initialization of everything instead of just the
+For the UI, I used a mix of SwiftUI and UIKit.
+In particular, UINavigationController was used for navigation: this is because using NavigationView/NavigationLink for master/detail interface tends to result in eager initialization of everything instead of just the